RedstoneDave/My-Language/README.md

 - `kravul`
   - `-l` means “also; even”, similar to “も” in Japanese.
 The latter meaning is more often used in (semantically) affirmative expressions.
-  - e.g. `fuz lavbu tesin. zel lavbu tesin` means “I like books, and he also likes books”.
+  - e.g. `prazu lavbu tesin. zel lavbu tesin` means “I like books, and he also likes books”.
 - `kravusy`
   - `-sy` means “even; as long as”, similar to “さえ” in Japanese.
 The first meaning is more often used in (semantically) negative expressions.
-  - When used in a conditional clauses, `-sy` takes the latter meaning “as long as”.
+  - When used in conditional clauses, `-sy` takes the latter meaning “as long as”.
-  - e.g. `fosy zenbu maiveren` means “Even I don’t understand that”, where `maiver` means “to understand”; `fuz zenbusy maiveren` means “I don’t even understand that”.
+  - e.g. `prasy zenbu maiveren` means “Even I don’t understand that”, where `maiver` means “to understand”; `prazu zenbusy maiveren` means “I don’t even understand that”.
 The former implies that “I’m understand a lot of things, but even it’s me, that is too hard to understand”, the latter implies that “That is easy, but I’m too stupid to understand such easy thing”.
 - `kravud`
   - `-d` means “while”, similar to “…うちに” in Japanese.
 This implies suitable and optimal circumstances for some action.
   - e.g. `mipened, epai` means “Set out before it has vanished” (lit.
 While it doesn’t vanish, go!)
 - `kravuv`
   - `-v` means “only”, similar to “だけ” in Japanese.
-  - e.g. `fov fonbu vebutez` means “Only I can do this”; `fuz fonbuv vebutez` means “I can only do this”, the difference is as it’s shown in the example in the `-sy` particle.
+  - e.g. `prav pranbu vebutez` means “Only I can do this”; `prazu pranbuv vebutez` means “I can only do this”, the difference is as it’s shown in the example in the `-sy` particle.
 - `kravuck`
   - `-ck` means “(as ...) as ...”, similar to “のように” in Japanese.
-  - e.g. `fuz zesu tezeck vebutez` means “I can do this as he can”; `fuz zesu raevuck raez` means “I’m as tall as he is”.
+  - e.g. `prazu zesu tezeck vebutez` means “I can do this as he can”; `prazu zesu raevuck raez` means “I’m as tall as he is”.

 ## Clauses